 - Learning disorders/difficulties including, dyslexia, dyscalculia and dysgraphia.

 - Autism Spectrum Disorder (which includes a condition that was known as Aspergers Syndrome)

-A parents appointment initially, where background, including developmental, medical, educational and behavioural information is gathered. with permission interviews with others e.g. grandparents, school teachers might be carried out.
+A parent appointment initially, where background, including developmental, medical, educational and behavioural information is gathered.
+With permission, interviews with others (e.g. grandparents, school teachers) might be carried out.

-It is also possible we may want to have some other professionals views, for example; an Occupational Therapist, Speech and Language Therapist or a Pediatrician.
-We would discuss this and help facilitate this as we are well linked with great colleagues and easy referral pathways.
+It is also possible we may want to have some other professionals’ views, for example: an Occupational Therapist, Speech and Language Therapist or a Pediatrician.
+We would discuss and help facilitate this as we are well connected with expert colleagues and easy referral pathways.

-Observations– The clinician may carry out a school visit, or come to your home to how your child is in their usual environment.
+Observations – The clinician may carry out a school visit, or come to your home to see how your child behaves in their usual environment.

 We are familiar with the requirements for the Ministry of Education (MOE) and international schools regarding applications for specialist accommodations e.g. additional time for exams.